 The FBI and the U.S. Postal Inspection Service are offering a $10,000 reward for information that leads to the conviction of whoever sent the threatening letters.
 Tipsters can call 1-800-CALL-FBI or go to the FBI website at tips.fbi.gov.

-The sporadic mailings started long before the anthrax scare that followed
+The sporadic mailings started long before the anthrax scare that followed the Sept.

 Five of the hoax latter letters went to a Syracuse high school and three went to Le Moyne College.
 One went to U.S. Rep. Ann Marie Buerkle's office in Syracuse last year, and another was received at Gaylord Bros., a library supplies manufacturer in North Syracuse.